Total curvatures of model surfaces control topology of complete open manifolds with radial curvature bounded below. I: Introduction

-\begin{MT} \ Let $(M,p)$ be a complete open Riemannian $n$-manifold $M$ whose radial curvature at the base point $p$ is bounded from below by that of a non-compact von Mangoldt surface of revolution $(\wt{M}, \tilde{p})$.
-If the total curvature of $(\wt{M}, \tilde{p})$ is greater than $\pi$, \begin{enumerate}[{\rm ({MT--}1)}] \item All Busemann functions on $M$ are exhaustions. \item There exists a compact subset $C$ of $M$ such that $C$ contains all critical points for any Busemann function on $M$. \end{enumerate} \end{MT}
+\begin{MT} Let $(M,p)$ be a complete non-compact Riemannian $n$-manifold $M$ whose radial curvature at the base point $p$ is bounded from below by that of a non-compact von Mangoldt surface of revolution $(\wt{M}, \tilde{p})$.
+If $(\wt{M}, \tilde{p})$ admits $c (\wt{M}) > \pi$, \begin{enumerate}[{\rm ({MT--}1)}] \item all Busemann functions on $M$ are exhaustions, and \item there exists a compact subset $C$ of $M$ such that $C$ contains all critical points for any Busemann function on $M$. \end{enumerate} \end{MT}

-Needless to say, the (MT--1) not only generalizes Theorem \ref{S} to higher dimensions, but also is a new result in Global Riemannian Geometry of higher dimensions.
-A related result for the (MT--1) is Shioya's \cite{Sya}.
-Here, he investigated the relationship between the mass of rays and the ideal boundary of complete open Riemannian $n$-manifold with non-negative sectional curvature everywhere.
-The (MT--2) has never been proved even on geometry of surfaces, therefore, the (MT--2) is a purely new result in Global Riemannian Geometry.
-Remark that, under the assumptions in Main Theorem, $M$ has just one end by the first author's \cite[(C\,--\,i) in Theorem C]{KO}.